-A rule of thumb, do not overdo the De-essing as your singer will sound like, well, Daffy Duck.
+A rule of thumb is to not overdo the De-essing as your singer will sound like, well, Daffy Duck.
 Use your good ear to make the right judgment.

 Vocals can go from low to high, and vice versa, instantly and randomly.
 Listen to Whitney Houston’s ‘I Have Nothing’.
 A good mixing and mastering genius will employ one or two compressors to smooth out the voice transitions while mixing vocals.

 Using multiple compressors is known as serial compression and it works better than using one compressor.
 Working with one compressor is fine too if there is not that much dynamic range in vocals.
 Otherwise, you risk your vocals sounding too mechanical from overusing one compressor.

 Here is how you go about serial compressing;